 A community of practice is a group that comes together, in person or on-line, to share information about a common problem, issue, or topic.
-Computer technology enables people to share their tacit knowledge without being face-to-face or connecting in real time.
-Communities of practice generally cut across traditional organizational boundaries.

-SF Training and OD Professionals Network was established in 2000 for employees involved in training and organization development throughout the City.
+Computer technology enables people to share their tacit knowledge without SF Training and OD Professionals Network was established in 2000 for employees involved in training and organization development throughout the City.
 It meets annually and is hosted by DHR's Workforce Development Division.